Analysis of Crowdsourced Sampling Strategies for HodgeRank with Sparse Random Graphs: Related Work

 The fundamental notion of active sampling has a long history in machine learning.
 To our knowledge, the first to discuss it explicitly were \cite{1974} and \cite{1975}.
 Subsequently, the term active learning was coined \cite{1994} and has been shown to benefit a number of multimedia applications such as object categorization \cite{cvpr20}, image retrieval \cite{cvpr16,cvpr37}, video classification \cite{cvpr36}, dataset annotation \cite{cvpr8}, and interactive co-segementation \cite{cvpr4}, maximizing the knowledge gain while valuing the user effort \cite{cvpr35}.

 Recently, several authors have studied the active sampling problems for ranking and rating, with the goal of reducing the amount of data that must be collected.
 For example, \cite{jamieson2011active} considers the case when the true scoring function reflects the Euclidean distance of object covariates from a global reference point.
-If objects are embedded in $\mathbb R^d$ or the scoring function is linear in such a space, the active sampling complexity can be reduced to $O(d \log n)$, which are successfully applied in beer taste \cite{jamiesonactive}, \emph{etc}.
+If objects are embedded in $\mathbb R^d$ or the scoring function is linear in such a space, the active sampling complexity can be reduced to $O(d \log n)$, as demonstrated through a comparison of beer \cite{jamiesonactive}.
 Moreover, \cite{ailon2012active} discusses the application of a polynomial time approximate solution (PTAS) for the NP-hard minimum feedback arc-set (MFAST) problem, in active ranking with sample complexity $O(n \cdot {\rm{poly}}(\log n, 1/\varepsilon))$ to achieve $\varepsilon$-optimum.
-All the work mentioned above can be treated as ``learning to rank" which requires a vector representation of the items to be ranked, thus can not be directly applied to crowdsourced ranking.
-In the crowdsourcing scenario, the explicit feature representation of items is unavailable and the goal becomes to learn a single ranking function from the ranked items using a smaller number of samples selected actively \cite{chen2013pairwise,negahban2012iterative}.
+The works mentioned above can be treated as ``learning to rank" which requires a vector representation of the items to be ranked, thus can not be directly applied to crowdsourced ranking.
+In the crowdsourcing scenario, the explicit feature representation of items is unavailable and the goal becomes to learn a single ranking function from the ranked items using a smaller number of samples selected actively \cite{negahban2012iterative}.
+In \cite{chen2013pairwise}, a Bayesian framework is proposed to actively select pairwise comparison queries based on Bradley-Terry models.
+Furthermore, \cite{Chen2015SDM} addresses the problem of budget allocation in crowd labeling using the Bayesian Markov decision process and characterizing the optimal policy using the dynamic programming.
 Most recently, \cite{osting2013enhanced,Osting:2012b} approaches active sampling from a statistical perspective of maximizing the Fisher information, which they show to be equivalent to maximizing the Fiedler value of the graph (smallest nonzero eigenvalue of the graph Laplacian which arises in HodgeRank), subject to an integer weight constraint.
 In this paper, we shall focus on analyzing the Fiedler value of graphs generated based on random sampling schemes.